followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/3 Methods/getSelectedRowsData().md

 <!--returnType-->Array<any><!--/returnType-->
 <!--returnDescription-->
-The selected rows' data objects.
+Data objects of selected rows.
+The data objects are stored in the order the user selects rows.
 <!--/returnDescription-->

 <!--fullDescription-->